Homemade Slow Cooker Tomato Basil Soup

-- Add diced tomatoes, onions, celery, tomato paste, chicken broth, oregano, and basil to your crock pot.
+Add diced tomatoes, onions, celery, tomato paste, chicken broth, oregano, and basil to the crock pot.
 Cover and cook on low for 5-6 hours.

-- About 30 minutes before the soup is ready, prepare a roux by melting the butter over medium low heat in a skillet and whisking in the flour.
+About 30 minutes before the soup is ready, prepare a roux by melting the butter over medium-low heat in a skillet and whisking in the flour.
 Whisk constantly for about 10 minutes or until the roux turns golden brown.
-Slowly add the soup from the crock pot to the roux, a cup at a time.
+Slowly add the vegetables from the crock pot to the roux, a cup at a time.
 Whisk together until smooth then add the roux mixture back to the crock pot.

 Funny story about why I chose Hunt’s.
 Let’s face it, when you’re in the store there are lots of different brands to choose from and you may find yourself saying “it’s just diced tomatoes, does it really matter”?
 I’m not here to debate the differences, but while watching television there was a commercial for Hunt’s tomato sauce that came on and mentioned the fact that what makes them different is that they peel the diced, whole, and stewed tomatoes with FlashSteam® instead of chemicals, which means no chemical by-products go back into the earth.
 The entire commercial is dreamy.
 It’s very farm to table inspired and as I was grabbing my cans of tomatoes, it resonated and swayed my decision.